Are you looking to ditch your mega bank? Or maybe you haven’t even thought about that yet.

 These five banks in particular are the cream of the crop, most of them offering a combination of outstanding customer service, high savings rates and lower account costs.

-So here are five great online banks for you to consider – in no particular order
+5 great online banks for you to consider

 Simple.
 Simple launched three years ago and has developed an extremely loyal following.
 That’s probably due to their incredible customer service as well as their fantastic banking features.
 We’re in a world where bank fees are so ubiquitous that they no longer seem to faze us — the three biggest banks collected 6 billion in overdraft and ATM fees alone last year.
 Yet Simple is running in the opposite direction.
 They have completely eliminated fees.
 And if you like tools like Mint.com, Simple has a really great budgeting tool that helps you save up for bigger purchases you want to make in the future.
 Oh, and don’t forget the hand-written thank you notes!
 The one downside, however, is the lack of competitive interest rates they offer.

 Schwab.
 One of the top 5 banks on this list isn’t even a bank.
 How amazing is that?
 That just goes to show you how much the financial industry has changed with the advent of online banks and some really fantastic technology.
 In order to bank with Schwab you will need to open up a brokerage account.
 But they don’t require you to execute any trades or deposit any money into that account — although you might want to think about it because Schwab has some of the lowest ETF fees in the industry!
 The main highlight of the Schwab high yield checking account is their offer to reimburse you for all ATM fees on both sides of the transaction with no limits.
 They also offer free standard checks and, like any decent online bank, mobile check deposit.